zaproxy/action-full-scan/README.md

 optional ajax spider scan and then a full active scan before reporting the results.
 The alerts will be maintained as a GitHub issue in the corresponding repository.

+**WARNING** this action will perform attacks on the target website.
+You should only scan targets that you have permission to test.
+You should also check with your hosting company and any other services such as CDNs that may be affected before running this action.

 ## Inputs

 ### `target`